um-grex/grex-docs/content/english/ood/_index.md

 The following links are added to OOD:

 > - From the menu __Jobs__, there is a link __Grex SLURM Queues State__ that shows a summary of running and pending jobs.
-It runs a modified version of the script **grex-summarize-queue** that is accessible from any login node.
+The same information can be accessed from any login node by running the __grex-summarize-queue__ command.

 > - From the menu __Clusters__, there is a link __Grex SLURM Node State__ to get a summary of allocated and idle nodes by partition.
-The same information can be accessed from any login node by running a custom script:__slurm-nodes-state__
+The same information can be accessed from any login node by running the __slurm-nodes-state__ command.

 ---